Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Methodology

 \subsection{Input Representation}

-The query $\mathcal{Q}$ and document $\mathcal{D}$ are flattened and packed as a token sequence as input.
+The query $\mathcal{Q}=(q_1, q_2,...,q_m)$ of $m$ tokens sequence and the document $\mathcal{D}=(s_1, s_2, ..., s_n)$ containing $n$ sentences are flattened and packed as a token sequence as input.
 Following the standard practice of BERT, the input representation of each token is constructed by summing the corresponding token, segmentation and position embeddings.
-Token embeddings project the one-hot input tokens into dense vector representations.
+Token embeddings projects the one-hot input tokens into dense vector representations.
 Two segment embeddings $\mathbf{E}_Q$ and $\mathbf{E}_D$ are used to indicate query and document tokens respectively.
 Position embeddings indicate the absolute position of each token in the input sequence.
-To embody the hierarchical structure of the query in a sequence, we insert a \textrm{[L\#]} token before the \textit{\#}-th query token sequence.
-For each sentence, we insert a \textrm{[CLS]} token at the beginning and a \textrm{[SEP]} token at the end to draw a clear sentence boundary.
+To embody the hierarchical structure of the query in the sequential input, we insert a \textrm{[L\#]} token before the \textit{\#}-th query token sequence.
+We also insert a \textrm{[CLS]} token at the beginning and a \textrm{[SEP]} token at the end.